ngless-toolkit/ngless/docs/sources/install.md

 The first time you run this, it will take a while as it will download all dependencies.
-After this ngless is ready to use!
+After this ngless is ready to use and subsequent builds will be much faster.

 ## Make targets

 The following are targets in the Makefile.

-make
-    compiles NGLess and haskell dependencies
+- `make`: compiles NGLess and haskell dependencies

-clean
-    remove local generated files by compilation
+- `clean`: remove local generated files by compilation

-check
-    run tests
+- `check`: run tests

-bench
-    run benchmarks
+- `bench`: run benchmarks